CQCL/lambeq/_sources/glossary.rst.txt

         Instantaneous Quantum Polynomial.
 A circuit which interleaves layers of Hadamard :term:`quantum gates <quantum gate>` with diagonal unitaries.

     matrix product state (MPS)
-        A factorization of a large tensor into a chain-like product of smaller tensors. ``lambeq`` is equipped with :term:`ansätze <ansatz>` that implement various forms of matrix product states, allowing the execution of large :term:`tensor networks <tensor network>` on classical hardware.
+        A factorization of a large tensor into a chain-like product of smaller tensors. ``lambeq`` is equipped with :term:`ansätze <ansatz (plural: ansätze)>` that implement various forms of matrix product states, allowing the execution of large :term:`tensor networks <tensor network>` on classical hardware.

     monoidal category
         A :term:`category` equipped with the monoidal product :math:`\otimes` and monoidal unit :math:`I`, providing an abstraction suitable for quantum computation.  :term:`Categorical quantum mechanics (CQM) <categorical quantum mechanics (CQM)>` and :term:`DisCoCat` are both based on the mathematical framework of monoidal categories.